gabriel4649/JMdictDB/README.txt

     files manually.

-On Windows you will also need a copy of the GNU "make" program if you want to use the Makefiles to automate some of the install procedures, see below.
+On Windows you will also need a copy of the GNU "make" program if you want to use the Makefiles to automate the install procedure (described below).

 Authentication
 --------------